Current situation – as of November 2019

 Dartington Parish Council is an elected body in the first tier of local government.
-Other higher tiers, for example the District or County Council, have legal obligations to deliver services including for example education, housing, planning and transport.
+Other higher tiers, for example South Hams District Council or Devon County Council, have legal obligations to deliver services including education, housing, planning and transport.
 Parish councils have the legal power to take action in some situations, but they have very few duties – things they must do.
+However, they exist to represent and serve their local communities.

-Parish Councils play a vital part in representing the interests of the communities they serve and can also influence other decision makers.
+Parish Councils are an important part of the democratic process and play a vital part in representing the interests of their communities and can also influence other decision makers.
+It is important to have a full complement of councillors.

 All Councillors are expected to abide by the Code of Conduct which covers the principles of public life and disclosing personal and pecuniary interests as defined by the Localism Act.
 It is up to individual Councillors to decide whether they have an interest or not, but it is better to be open and declare anything which you, or others, might think could affect your decision making.
 There is a legal requirement to disclose and register a pecuniary (financial) interest.